 Address: Skólavörðustigur (the highest point of the street)

 Did you like the list or need some more information?
-Feel free to leave us a comment and we would gladly answer you 🙂Was it useful?
-Show us some love 🙂
+Feel free to leave us a comment and we would gladly answer you 🙂1 Thank you! 🙂